ama-team/cookbook-ssh-private-keys/README.md

 - Public key may be derived from supported private key
 - If public key is provided, it matches generated public key
-- Provided type matches type specified in ssh-keygen analysis
+- If key type is provided, it matches type recovered by ssh-keygen

 All not-safe-for-exposure resource properties are declared as sensitive and won't appear in logs.
-Private keys are written to temporary files (mode 0600) for validation / public key derivation which are erased using `ensure` blocks.
+Private keys are written to temporary files (mode 0600) for validation / public key derivation which are erased using `ensure` blocks - only newer ssh-keygen versions accept stdin for reading.

 # Licensing